-Figure 115 Password Unlock command sequence
+Figure 106 Password Unlock command sequence

-10.9 Reset commands
+9.9 Reset commands

-Software controlled Reset commands restore the device to its initial power-up state, by reloading volatile registers from non-volatile default values.
+Software controlled Reset commands restore the device to its initial power up state, by reloading volatile registers from non-volatile default values.
 However, the volatile FREEZE bit in the Configuration Register CR1V[0] and the volatile PPB Lock bit in the PPB Lock Register are not changed by a software reset.
 The software reset cannot be used to circumvent the FREEZE or PPB Lock bit protection mechanisms for the other security configuration bits.

 The Freeze bit and the PPB Lock bit will remain set at their last value prior to the software reset.
-To clear the FREEZE bit and set the PPB Lock bit to its protection mode selected power-on state, a full power-on-reset sequence or hardware reset must be done.
+To clear the FREEZE bit and set the PPB Lock bit to its protection mode selected power on state, a full POR sequence or hardware reset must be done.

-The non-volatile bits in the Configuration Register (CR1NV), TBPROT_O, TBPARM, and BPNV_O, retain their previous state after a software reset.
+The non-volatile bits in the configuration register (CR1NV), TBPROT_O, TBPARM, and BPNV_O, retain their previous state after a Software Reset.

-The Block Protection bits BP2, BP1, and BP0, in the Status Register (SR1V) will only be reset to their default value if FREEZE = 0.
+The Block Protection bits BP2, BP1, and BP0, in the status register (SR1V) will only be reset to their default value if FREEZE = 0.